Ryan-Boyd/ui5-artisan/README.md

 # ui5-artisan
-Command Line Tools for constructing UI5 apps
+Command Line Tools for constructing UI5 apps, inspired by Laravel's artisan CL tool

 ## how to install